kachick/chawan/doc/protocols.md

 Chawan's gemini adapter (in `adapter/protocol/gmifetch.c`) is a C program.
 It requires OpenSSL to work.

-Note that gmifetch was written as a candidate for the bonus/ directory when Chawan's local CGI support was still in early stages of development, and thus has some legacy issues.
-In particular:
+Currently, it still has some limitations:

-* It does not support proxies.
+* It does not support proxies yet.
-* It does not support private key authentication.
+* It does not support sites that require private key authentication.

 `adapter/format/gmi2html.nim` is its companion program to convert the `text/gemini` file format to HTML.
 Note that the gemtext specification insists